james-wallis/ameira.me/_portfolio/societal-pressures-around-covid-and-how-to-focus-on-positivity.md

 ---
 title: Societal Pressures Around COVID and How to Focus on Positivity
 description: "A commission for Sparta Health. "
-excerpt: We tapped into a more natural way of living - making food from scratch, growing vegetables etc. - which was rather lovely.
+excerpt: We tapped into a more natural way of living, which was rather lovely.
   Now, though, the societal pressures attached with COVID seem to be far more dangerous.
 Both to our mental and our physical health.
 date: 2021-01-11T10:04
 image: covid.jpg
 tags: